Howard Keck: Sporting activities

+Keck's Indy car team, fronted by driver Bill Vukovich, won the Indianapolis 500 in 1953 and 1954.

-In addition to owning the 1953 and 1954 winning Indianapolis 500 team, Howard Keck and his wife Elizabeth were prominent figures in the American Thoroughbred horse racing industry.
-Most notably, Keck owned and bred American Horse of the Year Ferdinand who won the 1986 Kentucky Derby and the 1987 Breeders' Cup Classic.
+Keck and his wife Elizabeth were prominent figures in the American Thoroughbred horse racing industry.
+Keck owned and bred American Horse of the Year Ferdinand, who won the 1986 Kentucky Derby and the 1987 Breeders' Cup Classic.

 Personal life

 He resided in a mansion later owned by Ted Field located at 1244 Moraga Drive in the gated community of Moraga Estates in Bel Air, California.
 He originally owned the land that would become Moraga Estates, and he sold it to a developer in the 1970s, when it was turned into a forty-residence gated community in Bel Air.
 He sold the house to Jeffrey and Mary Swabe in 1979.
 A resident of Los Angeles, he died in 1996 at the age of eighty-three at St. John's Hospital and Health Center in Santa Monica.